Sitting stuck at home can suck.

 9. Don’t feel pressured to do all the things all the time.
 For a lot of us, this is the only time we can really expect to be stuck at home with little to do.
 Incorporate relaxation into your day.

 10. Isolation doesn’t have to fully mean isolation.
 Reach out to people who make you happy.
 Videochat with friends and family, send a hand-written letter to someone who will appreciate it (this is a very sweet gesture for older generations who may not be as tech-savvy!).
 Make a phone call.

-11. Put on your favourite music from high school, and dance it out.
-Take breaks for water
+11. Put on your favorite music from high school, and dance it out.
+Take breaks for water.

 13. If you find yourself getting anxious or stressed, take ten deep breaths and release slowly.
 Pull your attention to something you can control right now, even it’s just washing dishes.

 14. Start your morning, and end your night, with some deep stretching.